jovotech/learn-jovo/tutorials/alexa-send-notifications/README.md

 }
 ```

-That's all you need to send out a event using the Proactive Events API.
+That's all you need to send out an event using the Proactive Events API.

 But, there is one issue.
 How are you going to trigger the intent to send out the event?
 You might find a creative solution, where you somehow route through the `WeatherAlertIntent` in the middle of a session, but even then you are bound to there actually being a session in the first place, which pretty much nullifies to actual benefits of the Proactive Events API, namely messaging your user while they're **not** using your Skill.

 There are certain event schemas, where it will perfectly fine to run the Proactive Events API inside your Alexa Skill.
 These are schemas that depend on two users, i.e. one user's action is the trigger to send out the notification to the other.
-For example, the `SocialGameInvite.Available` scheme, where you will send out a notification to user 2, if user 1 invited them.
+For example, the `SocialGameInvite.Available` scheme, where you will send out a notification to user 2 if user 1 invited them.

 Other event schemas work a little different.
 Their trigger comes from an external source, e.g. the `WeatherAlert.Activated`, `MediaContent.Available`, and `SportsEvent.Updated` event schemas.
-In the next section we will go over a basic idea on how you might trigger the intent externally.
+In the next section, we will go over a basic idea on how you might trigger the intent externally.

 ## Triggering the Proactive Event API